-Pathogen Detection Kits on ZAGENO
+Pathogen Detection on Zageno

 Identifying pathogens by using phenotypic methods, such as morphological or biochemical characteristics, is one of the most traditional ways of detection.
 The morphological characteristics of pathogens can be microscopic or macroscopic and include cell shape, size, staining (both Gram and Acid-fast stain), and other structures unique to particular types of pathogens (such as endospores or capsules).
 With regards to staining, a ‘Gram’ stain is used to classify bacteria into two groups: Gram-positive or Gram-negative.
 This is based on their cell wall structure and components by using a crystal violet dye.
 Gram-positive bacteria possess an outer membrane surrounded by a thick layer of peptidoglycan.
 Peptidoglycan can retain the crystal violet dye, allowing for staining to occur.
 Gram-negative bacteria do not have this peptidoglycan on their outer membrane, so the dye is not absorbed.
 Acid-fast staining, on the other hand, is a method used to detect the presence of mycolic acid, also present in the cell wall.
 The macroscopic morphology of pathogen are characteristics that can easily be examined by the naked eye, usually with the appearance of colonies (such as texture, shape, growing speed).